cancel icon

 Recovery timeline: Most straightforward back pain improves over two to four weeks with activity and sensible self-care.
 Some pain may linger longer, but improvement is usually gradual.

-Staying well: Once you’ve recovered, keeping moving is your best defence.
+Staying well: Once you have recovered, keeping moving is your best defence.
 Regular walking, gentle stretching, and varying your position throughout the day help prevent pain from returning.
 Stay active without overdoing it.

 Protecting your back long-term: